hashicorp/vault/website/source/api/secret/identity/index.html.md

   persona belongs to userpass backend, the name should be a valid username within userpass backend.
 If persona belongs to GitHub, it should be the GitHub username.

+- `id` `(string: "")` - ID of the persona.
+If this is set, this endpoint will update the corresponding persona.

 - `entity_id` (string: required) - Entity ID to which this persona belongs to.